DmytroKovalchuk/FirstTry/README.md

 This is my first code in java.
-If you are reading it do not be surprised and do not be shocked from thus "govnocode";
+If you are reading it don't be surprised and don't be shocked from thus "govnocode";